jaysmore/probable-barnacle/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+          Our solution will be broken down into several different units.

+          1. Variables and structures - Dates would be stored in arrays

+          2. Nodes - Event information would be stored in EventNodes

+          3. Methods - All of the commands would be individual methods used within the program

 Name each interface or class and briefly describe its function or purpose.

           Class StudentCalendar